ankitaggarwal011/byzantino/README.txt

 BUGS AND LIMITATIONS
 ====================
 1. For large workloads, some of logs randomly gets omitted even if those commands have been executed.
-It has been reproduced by other students as well, thus this appears to be a bug in Python/DistAlgo.
+It has been reproduced by other students as well, thus this appears to be a bug in Python/DistAlgo [Windows 7].
+We didn't face this issue yet when running on Unix system.

 COMPARISON WITH RAFT
 ====================